 Before sending your child with diabetes to school, take a moment to familiarize yourself with their policy regarding diabetes care.

-If you live in the USA, you should have a 504 Plan in place that outlines the quality of care and responsibilities legally required by the school.
+If you live in the USA, you should have a 504 Plan in place.
+It outlines the quality of care and responsibilities legally required by the school.
 If you live in Canada the road is not as clear.

-In Canada, education policies are regulated on a provincial level.
-While there may be a provincial policy regarding the care of children with diabetes in school, there often also are school board policies as well.
+In Canada, education policies fall under provincial jurisdiction.
+While there may be a provincial policy regarding the care of children with diabetes in school, some board have policies as well.